BonnieMcLean/BonnieMcLean.github.io/blog/_posts/2024-03-24-BergenFlam.md

 ![](/assets/img/blog/trains/myrdal-flam.png)

 This is the most famous stretch of the journey.
 It's crazily steep—the route takes you from 867m above sea level to 2m in just 20km.
-The other insane thing is that the majority of the tunnels on the trip were dug out by hand (we found out at the railway museum at the bottom).
+The other insane thing is that the majority of the tunnels on the route were dug out by hand (we found out at the railway museum at the bottom).

 ## Flåm